Updated November 18, 2020

 The estimates published in Tarisio’s catalogs have been determined by Tarisio’s specialists and are based upon authorship, condition, quality of example, rarity, and provenance.
 Estimates are intended to reflect past auction prices and current market trends.

 As a courtesy to bidders, currency conversions are provided in the online catalog.
-These estimates are for approximation purposes only, however, and all bids, consignor reserves, invoicing, and payments will be conducted in US Dollars for New York sales and Pounds Sterling for London sales.
+These estimates are for approximation purposes only, however, and all bids, consignor reserves, invoicing, and payments will be conducted in US Dollars for New York sales, Pounds Sterling for London sales and Euros for Berlin sales.

 Lots are cataloged according to the following terms: